Ted Baillieu: Opposition Leader of Victoria

 In February 2008, at a joint news conference it was announced that the Victorian Nationals and Liberals would join in a new Coalition agreement forged between Baillieu and Peter Ryan.
 As part of the arrangement, the parties agreed to hold joint party meetings, develop joint policies, allocate five shadow cabinet positions to the Nationals, abolish three-cornered contests (unless otherwise agreed) and run joint Legislative Council tickets in the non-metropolitan Regions.
 The Liberals and Nationals have historically had strained relations in Victoria.
 They had fought the 1992 and 1996 state elections as a Coalition after having sat separately for most of the second half of the 20th century, but went their separate ways after the 1999 election.

+In 2008, Baillieu voted for abortion law reform which decriminalised abortion up to twenty four weeks and the moment of birth if two doctors grant approval.

+In 2009 and 2010, Melbourne saw a wave of street violence targeting international Indian students.
+While the incumbent Labor government was criticized for downplaying the racial element of the attacks, Baillieu broke ranks to fiercely condemn the "fear and terror" the students faced.
+He actively advocated for their safety and safety on public transport, which built immense trust and goodwill of Victorian Indian community.

-In July 2009 Baillieu had visited India along with Ministerial Adviser Mr. Nitin Gupta, and had met with various politicians/prominent personalities in India like Sriprakash Jaiswal, Rajeev Shukla, Rekha Gupta, Revanth Reddy, and various others, during the time when there were stories in Indian media about attacks on Indian students in Australia.
+In July 2009, Baillieu visited India and met with various politicians and prominent personalities such as Sriprakash Jaiswal, Rajeev Shukla, and Revanth Reddy, among others, during a time when there were stories in Indian media about attacks on Indian students in Australia.

-During his leadership of the Liberals, Baillieu was considered to be a moderate Liberal; as opposition leader he backed voluntary assisted dying, equal rights for the LGBTQI community, gambling reforms, a plan to give condoms to prisoners, and the decriminalisation of abortion; in 2008, Baillieu voted for abortion law reform which decriminalised abortion up to twenty four weeks and the moment of birth if two doctors grant approval.
+During his leadership of the Liberals, Baillieu was considered to be a moderate Liberal; as opposition leader he backed voluntary assisted dying, equal rights for the LGBTQI community, gambling reforms, a plan to give condoms to prisoners, and the decriminalisation of abortion.